 3. Be flexible

-Old-fashioned project management methodologies don’t always work well in today’s face-paced business environment.
+Old-fashioned project management methodologies don’t always work well in today’s fast-paced business environment.
 Naturally, new methodologies do.

 Responsiveness to rapid changes is the name of the game, and the rise of Agile methodologies such as Scrum and Crystal are testament to this shift over the past 10 to 15 years.